-My boys always got super excited when the chart went up.
-They would immediately go looking for those signs.
-I loved to see them burst into our house with million dollar smiles to announce that they had spotted the first flower or robin.
+Quite simply my boys always got super excited when the chart went up.
+They would immediately start looking for those signs.
+I would hear them shout with excitement and knew that someone had spotted the first flower or robin.

 - Introduces the idea of recording observations.

 - Helps children learn about the passing of the seasons.

 But best of all it is a fun way for families to celebrate the first signs of spring.
 It is something families can do together and it doesn’t require a lot of time to prepare.
 How’s that for the win?!